instillai/machine-learning-course/docs/source/content/deep_learning/autoencoder.rst

 Autoencoders and their implementations in TensorFlow
 ********************************************************

-In this post, you will learn the concept behind Autoencoders as well how to implement an autoencoder in TensorFlow.
+In this post, you will learn the notion behind Autoencoders as well as how to implement an autoencoder in TensorFlow.

 ********************************************************
 Introduction
 ********************************************************

-Autoencoders are a type of neural networks which copy its input to its output.
-They usually consist of two main parts, namely Encoder and Decoder.
-The encoder map the input into a hidden layer space which we refer to as a code.
-The decoder then reconstructs the input from the code.
-There are different types of Autoencoders:
+Autoencoders are a kind of neural networks which imitate their inputs and produce the exact information at their outputs.
+They usually include two parts: Encoder and Decoder.
+The encoder transforms the input into a hidden space (hidden layer).
+The decoder then reconstructs the input information as the output.
+There are various types of autoencoders:

--   **Undercomplete Autoencoders:** An autoencoder whose code dimension is less than the input dimension.
-Learning such an autoencoder forces it to capture the most salient features.
+-   **Undercomplete Autoencoders:** In this type, the hidden dimension is smaller than the input dimension.
-    However, using a big encoder and decoder in the lack of enough training data allows the network to memorized the task and omits learning useful features.
-In case of having linear decoder, it can act as PCA.
-However, adding nonlinear activation functions to the network makes it a nonlinear generalization of PCA.
+    Training such autoencoder lead to capturing the most prominent features.
+However, using an overparameterized architecture in case of a lack of sufficient training data create overfitting and bars learning valuable features.
+    A linear decoder can operate as PCA.
+However, the existence of non-linear functions create a more powerful dimensionality reduction model.
 -   **Regularized Autoencoders:** Rather than limiting the size of autoencoder and the code dimension for the sake of feature learning, we can add a loss function to prevent it memorizing the